Kensho Ono

-Kensho Ono (小野 賢章, Ono Kenshō) is a Japanese voice actor, actor and singer.
+Kensho Ono (小野 賢章, Ono Kenshō) is a Japanese actor and singer from Fukuoka, Fukuoka Prefecture affiliated with the agency Animo Produce.
 His most well-known characters are Tetsuya Kuroko, the titular protagonist in the anime series Kuroko's Basketball, Giorno Giovanna in JoJo's Bizarre Adventure, Slaine Troyard in Aldnoah.Zero, Yuya Sakaki in Yu-Gi-Oh!
 Arc-V, Hakuryu Ren in Magi: The Labyrinth of Magic and Mikaela Hyakuya in Seraph of the End.
-He is also known as the Japanese dub voice of Harry Potter (played by Daniel Radcliffe) in the Harry Potter film series, and as Muromachi Tōji in the Prince of Tennis musical, as well as the Japanese voice for Diluc, from the open-world RPG, Genshin Impact.
+He is also known as the Japanese dub voice of Harry Potter in the Harry Potter film series, and Miles Morales in Spider-Man: Into the Spider-Verse and Spider-Man: Across the Spider-Verse.
+He also plays Muromachi Tōji in the Prince of Tennis musical.

 Career

 Ono became a voice actor and starred in Toshiie to Matsu.

 In February 2014, he launched a singing career with the single "Fantastic Tune".
 Since then, he has released four singles, two mini albums, and one full album.
 His fifth solo single "Five Star" was released through Lantis on June 27, 2018, after which he announced a summer tour titled 'Ono Kensho Live Tour 2018'.

 Ono was previously represented by Sunaoka Office, a subsidiary of Gekidan Himawari; however, he is now represented by Amino Produce.
 He has also appeared in various anime and Japanese TV drama series.
 His 1st television Show was Fafner in the Azure: Dead Aggressor (2004).

 In 2022, Ono won the Best Lead Actor Award at the 16th Seiyu Awards.